Jay-Gokani/jenkins-test/README.md

 # jenkins-test
-Test files used in an automated Jenkins CI/CD pipeline build
+Test files used in an automated Jenkins CI/CD pipeline build.